 The Resource Conservation and Recovery Act, or "RCRA," and comparable state laws regulate the generation, transportation, treatment, storage, disposal and cleanup of hazardous and non-hazardous wastes.
 Under the auspices of the EPA, most states administer some or all of the provisions of RCRA, sometimes in conjunction with their own, more stringent requirements.
 Drilling fluids, produced waters and most of the other wastes associated with the exploration, production and development of crude oil or natural gas are currently regulated under RCRA's non-hazardous waste provisions.
 However, it is possible that certain oil and natural gas exploration and production wastes ("E&P Wastes") now classified as non-hazardous could be classified as hazardous wastes in the future.
 In September 2010, the Natural Resources Defense Council filed a petition with the EPA to request reconsideration of the exemption of E&P Wastes from regulation as hazardous waste under RCRA (which could also affect E&P Wastes' regulation under other environmental laws, including CERCLA).
+In May 2016, several environmental groups sued the EPA for failing to update its rules for the management of wastes from oil and gas exploration and production under RCRA.
+In December 2016, the court entered a consent decree that resolved the litigation and under which EPA must propose, by no later than March 15, 2019, revisions to the rules for management of oil and gas exploration and production wastes, or sign a determination that a revision of the rules is not necessary.
+The consent decree further obligates EPA to take final action on any such proposed rule changes no later than July 15, 2021.
 Any such change could result in an increase in the costs to manage and dispose of wastes, which could have a material adverse effect on the cash distributions to the Trust unitholders.
 In addition, Enduro generates industrial wastes in the ordinary course of its operations that may be regulated as hazardous wastes.